 I’m still loving ministry with my congregation and received a beautiful art piece as a gift from our Personnel Committee that you can read about here: Walking Strong in the Spirit.
 I also continue to write, with my book deadline still looming (!) for February 1.
-At the same time, I’m looking beyond that to how I might re-tool this website to make it even more helpful to readers.
-For this year, I’m planning a blog redesign plus an e-book specifically on dealing with painful job terminations since I keep getting questions on that.
-I’d also like to ask for your help with the content of this site.
+At the same time, I’m looking beyond that to how I might re-tool this website to make it even more helpful to readers, and would love your input.

 In the course of my ministry, I’m asked to do a lot of surveys–some go on for pages, and I may or may not ever receive the results.
 So I wanted my survey to be simple and to share the results with you.
 It’s just five questions, with all responses collected anonymously, and there are no right or wrong answers.

 This survey is now closed, and you can see the results here.
 Thank you to all who responded!

 for more encouragement and resources on doing ministry better,